User research: Ethics in User Research

 In private companies there are no clear regulations and ethics committee approval when conducting user research, unlike academic research.
-In 2014, facebook conducted an emotional contagion experiment where they manipulated the newsfeed of 689,000 users by showing either positive or negative content than the average user.
-The experiment lasted for a week and facebook found out that users who were shown positive posts posted more positive content and the users who were shown negative posts posted more sadder content than previously.
+In 2014, Facebook conducted an emotional contagion experiment where they manipulated the newsfeed of 689,000 users by showing either positive or negative content than the average user.
+The experiment lasted for a week and Facebook found out that users who were shown positive posts posted more positive content and the users who were shown negative posts posted more sadder content than previously.
 This study was criticized because the users were not presented with an informed consent and were unaware that they were a part of the experiment.
-However, this study seemed to be legal under facebook's terms and conditions because facebook's users relinquish the use of their data for data analysis, testing and research.
+However, this study seemed to be legal under Facebook's terms and conditions because Facebook's users relinquish the use of their data for data analysis, testing and research.
 The criticism was mainly due to the manipulative nature of the study, harm caused to the participants who were shown negative content and a lack of explicit informed consent.
-Since then, facebook has an Institutional review board (IRB), however, not all studies undergo an ethics approval.
+Since then, Facebook has an Institutional review board (IRB), however, not all studies undergo an ethics approval.

-User Researcher often gather and analyze data from their users, however, such activity does not fall under the legal definition of research according to the U.S. Department of Health and Human Services' requirements for common rule (46.102.l).
+User Researchers often gather and analyze data from their users, however, such activity does not fall under the legal definition of research according to the U.S. Department of Health and Human Services' requirements for common rule (46.102.l).
 According to them, the legal definition of research is a "systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge".
 Most of the user research studies do not contribute to generalizable knowledge but companies use the data to improve their products and offerings.
 Design research organizations like IDEO have compiled a guidebook for conducting ethical design research.
 Their principles are Respect for users, Responsibility to protect peoples' interests, Honesty in truthful and timely communication.
 However, there is no official framework or process that exists for ethical approval of user research in companies.